Overview

 If you don't participate in CWELCC

-Licensed child care programs that do not participate in CWELCC system must continue to follow the rules and requirements for operating a licensed child care program.
+Licensed child care programs that do not participate in the CWELCC system must continue to follow the rules and requirements for operating a licensed child care program.